Bridging Worlds:

 Scholarships and access

-A limited number of scholarships are available for applicants from under-represented backgrounds.
-These are offered in recognition of the need to widen access while maintaining the depth and integrity of the training.
+A limited number of partial scholarships are available for applicants from under-represented backgrounds and for those currently experiencing financial hardship.
+These are offered in recognition of the systemic and financial barriers that can make access to this work more challenging, and reflect our commitment to widening access while maintaining the depth and integrity of the training.

 Reciprocity

 A portion of each participant’s tuition contributes to Indigenous-led and ecological initiatives in the region.
-These contributions are offered in consultation with an Indigenous advisor, as part of an ongoing commitment to reciprocity and care for the lands and communities that support this work.
+These contributions are offered in consultation with our Indigenous advisor, Puma Quispe Singona, as part of an ongoing commitment to reciprocity and care for the lands and communities that support this work.

 Practical considerations